Mindfulness and healthy skin go hand-in-hand. Relaxation and lowering stress are one of the secrets for younger-looking skin.

 “a wide range of studies have shown that the stress caused by things like: untreated depression, social isolation, long-term unemployment, anxiety attacks… can speed-up the aging process by shortening the length of each DNA strand.”

 If you begin exploring and using mindfulness practices in your life, slowly but surely, your body’s response to negatively-charged emotions diminish, preventing the undesirable cellular changes that increase aging.
-Again, we turn to the connection between mind and body.
+Again, we turn to the connection between mind and body, between mindfulness and healthy skin.

 Neuroplasticity is the key to mindfulness and skin’s youthful elasticity